 3. results and discussion

-Perusal of data in Table 2 revealed that at 1 Day after treatment (DAT), the differences in the mean larval mortality of S. frugiperda among different bio-rational pesticides were non-significant and it ranged from 5.00% (neem oil, neem leaf extract and control) to 10.00% (novaluron 10% EC and diflubenzuron 25%WP).
+Perusal of data in Table 2 revealed that at 1 Day after treatment (DAT), the differences in the mean larval mortality of S. frugiperda among different bio-rational pesticides were non-significant (), and it ranged from 5.00% (neem oil, neem leaf extract and control) to 10.00% (novaluron 10% EC and diflubenzuron 25%WP).

-The data in Table 2 revealed that at 3 DAT, differences in the mean larval mortality of S. frugiperda between treatments were significant.
-Among the bio-rational pesticides, highest mortality was recorded on novaluron (27.50 %) followed by diflubenzuron 25% WP (22.50 %) and neem oil (20.00%), but the latter two did not differ significantly with each other.
-These were followed by B. thuringiensis (15.00 %) and neem seed kernel extract and neem leaf extract (both were recorded 12.50 %), but they were at par each other.
-Lowest mortality was recorded in control (5.00 %).
+The data in Table 2 revealed that at 3 DAT, differences in the mean larval mortality of S. frugiperda between treatments were significant ().
+Among the bio-rational pesticides, the highest mortality was recorded on novaluron (27.50 %) followed by diflubenzuron 25% WP (22.50 %) and neem oil (20.00%), but the latter two did not differ significantly from each other.
+These were followed by B. thuringiensis (15.00 %), and neem seed kernel extract and neem leaf extract (both of which recorded 12.50 %), but were statistically on a par with each other ().
+The lowest mortality was recorded in the control (5.00 %).

 At 5 DAT, significant differences were observed in the larval mortality among different bio-rational pesticides (Table 2).
-Significantly highest mortality was recorded on novaluron 10% EC (47.50%) followed by diflubenzuron 25%WP (42.50%) and neem oil (40.00%), but they were statistically at par with each other.
-These were followed by B. thuringiensis (32.50%), neem seed kernal extract and neem leaf extract (both were recorded 25.00%).
-Significantly lowest mortality was found in control (7.50%).
+Significantly highest mortality was recorded on novaluron 10% EC (47.50%) followed by diflubenzuron 25%WP (42.50%) and neem oil (40.00%), but were statistically on par with each other ().
+These were followed by B. thuringiensis (32.50%), and then neem seed kernal extract and neem leaf extract (both of which recorded 25.00%).
+Significantly lowest mortality was found in the control (7.50%).

 At 7 DAT, the differences in the mean larval mortality of S. frugiperda among different bio-rational pesticides were significant (Table 2).
-Among the bio-rational pesticides, highest mortality of S. frugiperda was observed on novaluron 10% EC (72.50%) followed by diflubenzuron 25%WP (65.00%) and neem oil (62.50%), but both the later bio-rational were at par with each other.
-B. thuringiensis followed the series and was significantly differed with neem seed kernel extract (50.00%) and neem leaf extracts (47.50%).
-Lowest mortality was recorded on control (10.00%).
+Among the bio-rational pesticides, the highest mortality of S. frugiperda was observed in novaluron 10% EC (72.50%) followed by diflubenzuron 25%WP (65.00%) and neem oil (62.50%), but both the latter bio-rational pesticides were statistically on par with each other.
+B. thuringiensis (indicate %) followed the series and significantly differed from neem seed kernel extract (50.00%) and neem leaf extracts (47.50%).
+The lowest mortality was recorded in control (10.00%).

-At 10 DAT, the differences in the mean larval mortality of S. frugiperda among different bio-rational were significant (Table 2 and Plate 1).
-Among the bio-rational pesticides, novaluron 10% EC was found to be most toxic with highest larval mortality (100 %) and exhibited significant differences with diflubenzuron 25 % WP (90.00%).
-These were followed by neem oil (87.50%), B. thuringiensis (82.50%), neem seed kernal extract and neem leaf extract (both were registered 75.00%), but both earlier and later at par with each other.
-On the other hand, lowest mortality was observed in control (12.50%).
-The present findings are in accordance with the findings of Mohanta (2022), who observed that the maximum larval mortality of S. frugiperda with novaluron at 3, 5, 7, 10 days after treatment.
-However, the corresponding larval mortality in all the treatments increased with an increase in time.
+At 10 DAT, the differences in the mean larval mortality of S. frugiperda among different bio-rational treatments were significant (Table 2 and Plate 1).
+Among the bio-rational pesticides, novaluron 10% EC was found to be the most toxic with the highest larval mortality (100 %) and exhibited significant difference from diflubenzuron 25 % WP (90.00%).
+These were followed by neem oil (87.50%), B. thuringiensis (82.50%), neem seed kernal extract and neem leaf extract (both of which registered 75.00%), but both were earlier and later statistically on a par with each other.
+On the other hand, the lowest mortality was observed in the control (12.50%).
+The present findings are in accordance with the findings of Mohanta (2022), who observed that the statistically significant larval mortality of S. frugiperda with novaluron occurred from 3, 5, 7 to 10 days after treatment.
+The corresponding larval mortality in all the treatments increased with time.
 Similarly, Helen et al. (2021), and Vishwakarma et al., (2023), also found that the toxicity of the insect growth regulators was time dependent.
-The present findings clearly indicate that the chitin synthetic inhibitors i.e., novaluron and diflubenzuron were more effective as compared to other bio-rational pesticides.
+The present findings clearly indicate that the synthetic chitin inhibitors (i.e., novaluron and diflubenzuron) were more effective as compared to all other bio-rational pesticides.